atliegils/rl-mouse/README.md

 The renderer can be found in `render.py` and uses _pygame_ to render on the screen.
 Currently the `render` method takes a collection of items and a score.
 It renders the first three items a specific color and the score in the corner.

 The renderer exists only for visualization and debugging purposes, and is not actually necessary.
-It can be disabled by providing `do_render=False` in the `Game()` constructor.
+It can be disabled by providing `do_render=False` in the `Environment`'s constructor.

 ## Task + Environment

-In this package, one game is implemented -- with three difficulty levels (essentially making it three different games).
+In this package, one environment is implemented -- a game with three difficulty levels (essentially making it three different games).

 The game consists of a mouse (the player, white), cheese (yellow) and a trap (red).
 The aim of the game is to accumulate as much cheese as possible and avoid touching traps.